grapergrape/cypher-competition/README.md

 ## License

-Original Licence provided from the competition author
+The original license is provided by the competition author and is present within the repo.